microsoft/devicescript/website/docs/api/cli.md

 ---
-sidebar_position: 200
+sidebar_position: 1
 ---

 # Command Line Interface

-The DeviceScript command line allows to compile and debug programs from your favorite IDE.
+The DeviceScript command line (CLI) allows to compile and debug programs from your favorite IDE.
 The CLI also also usable within containers (Docker, GitHub Codespaces, CodeSandbox, ...).

 ## Setup

 -   install [Node.js](https://nodejs.org/en/download/)
--   install the CLI using npm or yarn
+-   install the CLI using `npm` or `yarn`

 ```bash
 # yarn